(Last revised and updated: August 21, 2020)

 Bedford, MA 01730

-VoltDB has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+VoltDB has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, a non-profit dispute resolution provider based in the United States.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+This service is provided free of charge to you.

 In particular, as further specified in this Policy, we will maintain compliance with the Privacy Shield principles by adhering to the following practices:

-We’ll take appropriate physical, technical, and organizational measures to protect your personal information from loss, misuse, unauthorized access or disclosure, alteration, and destruction.
+We’ll take appropriate physical, technical, and organizational measures to protect your Transfer Data from loss, misuse, unauthorized access or disclosure, alteration, and destruction.

 Data Integrity and Purpose Limitation